-TOKYO (Reuters) - The following is a list of impacts of and responses to the devastating earthquake and tsunami that rocked the northeast coast of Japan on March 11, and subsequent crisis at nuclear power plants.
+(Reuters) - The following is a list of the likely impact of and response to the devastating earthquake and tsunami that rocked the northeast coast of Japan on March 11, and subsequent crisis at nuclear power plants.

 NUMBER OF PEOPLE EVACUATED

-* A total of 245,394 people are in shelters around the country as of 1400 GMT Thursday following evacuation, the National Police Agency said.
+* A total of 349,349 people are in shelters around the country as of midday (0300 GMT) Monday after being evacuated, the National Police Agency of Japan said.